eugnsp/library/README.md

 # Data structures, algorithms, and C++ reference library

-This is a library of usefull references (web pages, videos, books, research papers) and notes on common data structures and algorithms with an emphasis on C++ when it comes to their implementation.
+This is a library of usefull and interesting references &ndash; web pages, videos, books, research papers &ndash; on common data structures and algorithms with an emphasis on C++ when it comes to their implementation.

 ## Table of contents